Guinea part ways with Paul Put after disappointing outing at Afcon 2019 | Goal.com

 Backpagepix

-The Guinean Football Federation have confirmed the sack of Paul Put as the head coach of the senior national team.
+The Guinean Football Federation has confirmed the sacking of Paul Put as head coach of the senior national team.

 The decision was reached after a meeting with the Ministry of Sports and the country's football governing body on Monday.